cldwalker/gh-active-issues/README.md

   This should be the full domain of your app and will be used mainly for link generation.
 * $GITHUB_HOOK_FORKS - When set to anything i.e. "1", this includes
-  forks for listing and creating service hooks.
+  forks for listing and creating webhooks.

 ## Who this is for